 Our aim is for everyone in the National Church Institutions (NCIs) to feel that they belong, and are valued for who they are and what they contribute.
 Together, our people contribute in different ways towards our common purpose, whichever NCI they work in and whatever their background.

-The Senior Appointments and Vocations Team is a key team within the Office of the Archbishops of Canterbury and York, supporting and advising the Archbishops and the wider Church on the appointments process for senior clergy.
-The Team’s work supports the Crown Nominations Commission in identifying new Diocesan Bishops; those involved in appointing Suffragan Bishops; and the selection panels who nominate new cathedral Deans.
-The Team supports senior clergy in their vocation and discernment, working closely with the Ministry Development Team to identify, support and develop a diverse pipeline of candidates for senior roles.
+The Archbishops’ Advisers for Appointments and Vocations team is a key team within the Office of the Archbishops of Canterbury and York, supporting and advising the Archbishops and the wider Church on the appointments process for senior clergy.
+The team supports the work of the Crown Nominations Commission in identifying new Diocesan Bishops, those involved in appointing Suffragan Bishops, and the selection panels who nominate new cathedral Deans.
+The team supports senior clergy in their vocation and discernment, working closely with the Ministry Development team and others to develop a diverse pipeline of candidates for senior roles.
 The team also helps to ensure that senior clergy are equipped for the Church of England’s missional challenges and for the vital role it plays in the life of the nation.

-This role offers a unique opportunity to work in a small, friendly, committed, professional and busy team supporting a complex, detailed and fast-paced portfolio of senior appointments and associated projects.
+This role offers a unique opportunity to work in a small, friendly, and professional team supporting a complex, detailed and fast-paced portfolio of senior appointments and associated projects.

 We work as a close-knit team in beautiful surroundings, part of the Lambeth Palace community and Office of the Archbishops of Canterbury and York, supporting each other with care, flexibility and good humour.

 The working hours for this post will be 35 hours per week however we are happy to offer flexibility and hybrid working.
 The working arrangements are expected to include 2 days per week based at Lambeth Palace and the rest of the week to be worked remotely, however flexibility will be needed to attend the office and other locations as required.